krvarma/azure-functions-nats-extension/custom-extension-part1.md

 In my [previous article](https://medium.com/swlh/rabbitmq-trigger-and-azure-functions-8826633bf54c), we have explored how to use Azure Function and RabbitMQ.
 RabbitMQ Extension is a built-in extension provided by Microsoft.
 Azure Function also supports writing custom extensions.
 We can use the WebJobs SDK to write custom extensions.

-This article is part one of the two-part series.
+This article is part one of the two-part series on how to write a custom extension for Azure Function.
 In this article, we will look into how to create a custom trigger.
 In part two, we will look into how to create a custom binding.
 Combining two articles into one will make it very large and will difficult to read and understand.

-In this series of articles, we will explore how to create a custom extension.
-We will create an extension for the [NATS](https://nats.io/) messaging system.
+In this series of articles, we will explore how to create [NATS](https://nats.io/)  custom extension.

 ## NATS messaging system
 NATS is a simple, secure, and highly scalable messaging system.
 It is a perfect fit for Microservice architecture, IoT applications, cloud-native applications, etc.